Linear groups and computation: Computing with Zariski dense and arithmetic groups

 \subsubsection{Density testing and SAT}

 While decidability of arithmeticity testing is unknown, we can test density, and this serves as an initial check along the way to settling arithmeticity of individual examples.

-A Monte-Carlo algorithm to test density is given in \cite{RivinIII}.
+A Monte Carlo algorithm to test density is given in \cite{RivinIII}.
 It uses \begin{theorem} Suppose that $H\leq \Gamma_n$ contains non-commuting elements $g_1$, $g_2$ such that the Galois group of the characteristic polynomial of $g_1$ is $\mathrm{Sym}(n)$, and $g_2$ has infinite order.
 Then either $H$ is dense, or $\calg=\Sp(n,\C)$ and the closure of $H$ over $\C$ is the product of $n/2$ copies of $\SL(2,\C)$. \end{theorem}

 There are intrinsic {\sf GAP} procedures to compute Galois groups and test equality with $\mathrm{Sym}(n)$.
 And finiteness can be tested over any field (Section~\ref{FinitenessSection}).
 Elements of $\Gamma_n$ with associated Galois group equal to the symmetric group are \emph{generic}: a `random' element of $\Gamma_n$ is likely to satisfy the criteria~\cite[Theorem~1.4]{RivinIII}.
-Algorithm~1 of \cite{RivinIII} is Monte-Carlo, and may incorrectly report that input is not dense; but the probability of error is small due to the abundance of elements $g_1$ and $g_2$.
+Algorithm~1 of \cite{RivinIII} is Monte Carlo, and may incorrectly report that input is not dense; but the probability of error is small due to the abundance of elements $g_1$ and $g_2$.

 Another density testing algorithm in \cite{RivinIII} accepts a finitely generated subgroup $H$ of semisimple $\calg$ in characteristic zero.
 It uses the fact that $H$ is dense if and only if (i)~$H$ is infinite, and (ii)~the adjoint representation $\mathrm{ad}(H)$ on the Lie algebra of $\calg$ is absolutely irreducible.
 If $\calg= \abk \SL(n,\C)$ then the Lie algebra consists of all matrices with zero trace, so has dimension $n^2-1$.
 If $\calg= \abk \Sp(n,\C)$ then the algebra has dimension $(n^2+n)/2$, and consists of all matrices of the form ${ \left( \! \right)}$ where $B$ and $C$ are symmetric.
 We construct $\mathrm{ad}(H)$ from a finite generating set for $H$.
 Checking absolute irreducibility is routine; cf.~\cite[p.~404]{Tits}.
 So we have deterministic density testing, too~\cite[Section~5]{Density}.